active-capital/react-boilerplate/README.md

 # react-redux-boilerplate
-A pre-configured boiletplate built on top of Facebook's create-react-app
+A boilerplate built on top of Facebook's create-react-app

+## stack

+1. React
+1. Redux
+1. React-Router
+1. ImmutableJS
+1. Sass